-The estimated coefficients, however, suggest that marginal impacts vary across different explanatory variables, particularly in the trinomial probit model.
-The purpose of this section is to explore how different impacts each bank health measure had in increasing two types of bankruptcies.
-In the analysis, we define a hypothetical "average firm" which takes average values of all financial variables and bank health measures among the sampled firms that had one of the major banks as the main bank after 1998.
-We then investigate how bankruptcy probability of the average firm would increase when each of the health measures deteriorated.
+The estimated coefficients, however, suggest that marginal impacts vary across different explanatory variables, especially in the trinomial probit model.
+The purpose of this section is to explore the different impacts each bank health measure had in increasing two types of bankruptcies.
+In the analysis, we define a hypothetical "average firm" that takes the average values of all financial variables and bank health measures among the sampled firms that had one of the major banks as the main bank after 1998.
+We then investigate how the probability of bankruptcy of the average firm would increase when each of the health measures deteriorated.

 Table 5 summarizes the results.
-It reports the changes of the bankruptcy probability when the NPL ratios after 1998 increased by 1% point or when the stock prices declined by 1%.
-It also reports the changes of the bankruptcy probability when the main bank failed, when a trading partner defaulted, or when a parent company defaulted respectively.
-The NPL ratios and the stock prices had similar impacts on the bankruptcy probability.
-In the binomial probit model, the probability of bankruptcy would increase by 0.09% points for 1% increase of the NPL ratios, while it would increase by 0.08% points if the stock prices of the main bank decline by 1%.
+It reports the changes of the bankruptcy probability when the NPL ratios after 1998 increased by one percentage point, or when the relative stock valuation declined by one percent.
+It also reports the changes of the bankruptcy probability when the main bank failed, when a trading partner defaulted, or when a parent company defaulted, respectively.
+The NPL ratios and the relative stock valuation had similar impacts on the bankruptcy probability.
+In the binomial probit model, the probability of bankruptcy would increase by 0.09 percentage points for every one-percent increase in NPL ratios, while it would increase by 0.11 percentage points if the relative stock valuation of the main bank decline by one percent.
 The marginal impacts are relatively moderate.
-The impacts are, however, far from negligible undergoing financial turbulence where the NPL ratios piled up and the stock prices dropped dramatically.
-They would have been critical under the financial crisis.
+The impacts are, however, far from negligible, undergoing financial turbulence where the NPL ratios piled up and the stock prices dropped dramatically.
+They would have been critical under a financial crisis.

 The trinomial probit model shows that the marginal impacts on bankruptcy are more important for reconstruction purposes than for liquidation purposes.
-For reconstruction purposes, the probability of bankruptcy would increase by 0.09% points for 1% increase of the NPL ratios, while it would increase by 0.07% points for 1% decline of the stock prices.
+The probability of bankruptcy for reconstruction purposes would increase by 0.08 percentage points for every one-percent increase of the NPL ratios, while it would increase by 0.07 percentage points for each one-percent decline of the relative stock valuation.
 After 1998, the Financial Services Agency (FSA) established the basic guidelines for financial inspections and gradually started its strict financial inspections of banks.
 Under the circumstances, the banks increased reconstruction of their troubled client firms when the amount of nonperforming loans piled up.
-Moreover, because of their forward-looking properties, a decline of the stock price was a market signal that the Japanese bank would be in trouble in the near future.
+Moreover, because of their forward-looking properties, a decline in the stock price was a market signal that the Japanese bank would be in trouble in the near future.
 Responding to the market signal, the bank might increase reconstruction of its troubled client firms to recover its market value.

-As for the marginal effects of the default dummies, a main bank failure and a major trading partner's default had smaller impacts than a parent company's default.
+As for the marginal effects of the default dummies, a main bank failure and a major trading partner's default had smaller impacts than did a parent company's default.
 The impacts of the rare events on bankruptcy are, however, far from negligible for reconstruction purposes.
-If the main bank fails, the probability of bankruptcy would increase by 0.56% points for reconstruction purposes, while it would increase only by 0.08% points for liquidation purposes.
-If the major trading partner defaults, the probability of bankruptcy would increase by 0.58% points for reconstruction purposes, while it would increase only by 0.18% points for liquidation purposes.
+If the main bank fails, the probability of bankruptcy would increase by 0.59 percentage points for reconstruction purposes, while it would increase only by 0.07 percentage points for liquidation purposes.
+If the major trading partner defaults, the probability of bankruptcy would increase by 0.59 percentage points for liquidation purposes.
+If the major trading partner defaults, the probability of bankruptcy would increase by 0.59 percentage points for liquidation purposes.
+If the major trading partner defaults, the probability of bankruptcy would increase by 0.59 percentage points for liquidation purposes.